-The goal of this initiative is to allow Montana-based non-profits to provide or expand services important to health by developing stable, non-grant funding sources and partnerships.
+The goal of this initiative is to allow Montana-based non-profits to provide or expand services by developing new partnerships and new stable, non-grant funding sources.

-In this initiative, we will provide small grants and technical assistance to help social service-oriented non-profits develop new services or partnerships and cultivate third party revenue from billing health insurance as a means of sustaining the service over the long term.
+In this initiative, we will provide small grants and technical assistance to help social service-oriented non-profits develop new partnerships to deliver new behavioral health services and/or implement a new service to generate revenue as a means of sustaining the service over the long term.

 - Demonstrate organizational leadership commitment to the project.

-- Begin implementing the desired service within or shortly following the end of the grant term.
+- Develop a new service partnership and/or begin implementing the desired service within or shortly following the end of the grant term.

 If you are interested in applying for support under this initiative, please contact MHCF Program Associate Michele Henson.

 2019 Call for Proposals